clarus/redux-ship/docs/api.md

 * `runEffect` the function to evaluate a serialized side effect (may return a promise for asynchronous effects)
 * `control` the function to evaluate an `action` with a ship

+The Ship middleware eats all actions: it does not let actions propagate to the next middleware.
+If you want an action to propagate use `Ship.commit` explicitly.

 When a `Ship.commit` occurs, the commit is dispatched to the *next* middleware rather than to the whole middleware chain.
 This is so to prevent loops of commits.
 Thus, this is not possible to call another ship with `Ship.commit`.
 Instead, use the `yield*` keyword to directly call the corresponding ship.

 ### Example